I’m urging the Government to pursue innovative ideas to encourage a surge in new house building. Here’s just five they should seek advice on today:

 Remove the Auckland Urban Boundary: This arbitrary line has been found to add $50,000 or more to the average cost of houses in Auckland.
 The Government committed to removing it in 2017 but progress has stalled.

-Make Kāinga Ora capital available to community housing providers with shovel-ready plans: Proven social housing providers have land and consents for new housing projects ready to go.
-The Government could make these projects happen immediately by releasing some of the $9.8 billion in taxpayer funding currently ring-fenced for future state housing.
+Make Kāinga Ora capital available to community housing providers: Proven social housing providers have land and consents for new housing projects ready to go.
+The Government could make these projects happen immediately by releasing some of the taxpayer funding ring-fenced for future social housing.

 Establish a Housing Infrastructure Fund: This would help local government finance the pipes and roads required to accelerate rezoning of land for Greenfields developments.